 MySQL AVG Distinct Example

-MySQL allows you to use the DISTINCT keyword along with the AVG function.
+MySQL allows you to use the DISTINCT keyword along with the AVG function in SELECT Statement.
 AVG (DISTINCT Column_Name) calculates the average of the Unique number of records present in the table.

 -- MySQL AVG Function Example USE company; SELECT Education, AVG(DISTINCT Yearly_Income) FROM customerdetails GROUP BY Education;